GenomeDK/genomedk-docs/content/docs/installing-software.md

 ---
 title: Installing and using software
-weight: 50
+weight: 40
 ---

 We recommend that you install and use the [Conda](https://conda.io/docs/) package manager to install software on GenomeDK.
-However, we used to have another mechanism for installing software that has now been deprecated.
-If you used this mechanism before, please read through the next section for instructions on how to transition safely to Conda.
-If you're a new user you may skip the next section and jump directly to [Installing Conda](#installing_conda).

-**Why Conda?** The clever thing about Conda is that it allows you to use separate environments for separate projects.
-If you have a project where you've installed a bunch packages for Python or R there is no reason for those to accidentally seep in to your next project.
-If you want to try different versions of some package you can just create separate environments for them instead of installing and uninstalling multiple times.
-With separate environments you force yourself to make the dependencies for each project explicit which in turn makes it easier for collaborators to run your code and improves reproducibility.
+Conda can install any kind of software.
+This means that your entire setup can be installed through Conda (if there's packages for it all).
+For example, you can create an environment with Rstudio, R, and ggplot2 with a single command.

-Conda also provides access to thousands of packages used in data science and bioinformatics.
+Conda provides access to thousands of packages used in data science and bioinformatics.
 These packages can be installed with a single command, so you don't have to worry about compilers, dependencies, and where to put binaries.

-# Installing the Conda package manager {#installing_conda}
+# Installing Conda {#installing_conda}

 Downloading and installing Conda is very simple, you just download and run the installer: